Into the Night (Benny Mardones song): Overview

-"Into the Night" is a song that deals in themes of abandonment and aiding, about helping to lift someone out of a tough situation.
-In an interview with YouTuber Professor of Rock before his passing, Mardones explains the origins of the song date back to the writing process for the Never Run, Never Hide album.
-He and songwriter Robert Tepper took a trip down to Miami, staying in an apartment while working on songs.
-He was neighbors with a family in the apartment; a mother, a father who worked in set design, two teen girls, and a teenaged boy.
-One day, the father walks out on the family, leaving the mother and children destitute.
-Mardones, wanting to help in any way he could, started paying the teens to tend to odd jobs like walking his dog or picking up groceries at the store.
-The teen who walked his dog was the middle child, a 16-year-old girl named Heidi.
-One morning, after having spent most of the night working on the main riff from "Into the Night," Heidi, dressed for school in a rather mature fashion, came up to walk the dog.
-When Tepper made a stray remark after she left, Mardones shut him down saying "Pal, she's just 16 years old, leave her alone."
-In a fit of inspiration, Mardones took the line and ran with it, slowly spinning the tale of this family across lyrics such as "It's like having a dream / Where nobody has a heart" highlighting the struggles of the father in set design, and the main chorus being about bringing the family out of poverty.
+"Into the Night" is about a man in his thirties who is in love with a 16 year old but cannot be with her because of her age.
+In an interview with YouTuber Professor of Rock before his passing, Mardones recounted the song's origins as dating back to the writing process for the Never Run, Never Hide album.
+He and songwriter Robert Tepper went to Miami and lived in an apartment while working on songs.

+Mardones' neighbors included a family of five: a mother, a father who worked in set design, and three teenagers (two girls and a boy).
+One day, the father walked out, leaving the family destitute.
+Mardones, wanting to help in any way he could, started paying the teens for odd jobs such as walking his dog or picking up groceries.
+The dog-walker was 16-year-old Heidi.
+One morning, after Mardones had spent most of the night working on the main riff from "Into the Night," Heidi, dressed for school in a rather mature fashion, came up to walk the dog.
+According to Mardones, when Tepper made a stray remark after she left, Mardones shut him down, saying "Pal, she's just 16 years old, leave her alone."

+Mardones tells of taking that line and running with it, slowly spinning the tale of this family across lyrics such as "It's like having a dream / Where nobody has a heart" highlighting the struggles of the father in set design, and the main chorus being about bringing the family out of poverty.
 Mardones went on to cite the song's success and subsequent radio interviews done with Heidi to clear up the controversy as what helped lift the family out of their poverty.
 Through the exposure, Heidi would meet and ultimately marry the son of a Puerto Rico-based real estate mogul.
-Heidi's husband brought the family over to Puerto Rico to live with the couple, and gave the brother a job in his company.
+Heidi's husband brought the family to Puerto Rico to live with the couple, and gave the brother a job in his company.

-In the Professor of Rock interview, Mardones also sheds some light on his powerful vocal performance.
+In the Professor of Rock interview, Mardones also sheds light on his powerful vocal performance.
 The singer cut the lead vocal in three takes, impressing album producer and longtime Styx engineer Barry Mraz.
-The notorious howling instrumental bridge by Mardones was originally a guide vocal for a saxophonist, but upon completion, Mraz told the singer "We won't be using a saxophone on this record."
+The notorious howling instrumental bridge was originally a guide vocal for a saxophonist, but upon completion, Mraz told the singer "We won't be using a saxophone on this record."

-The song is unusual for being one of only 10 recordings to ever ascend to the top 20 of the Billboard Hot 100 chart twice.
-The chartings, in 1980 and 1989, were of the same recording.
+The song is unusual for being one of only ten recordings to ever ascend to the top 20 of the Billboard Hot 100 chart twice, in 1980 and 1989.
 Chubby Checker was first to do so with his cover of "The Twist", a single that went to No. 1 in September 1960 and again in January 1962.

-"Into the Night" is a track that Mardones re-recorded many times: